Costa Rica Activities We’d Do Again (and Ones We’d Skip)

 Takeaway:

-For wildlife-heavy parks, especially Manuel Antonio, book the guide.
+, reserve Manuel Antonio Guided Tour here.
 With Manuel Antonio you will almost always need to purchase the park passes separate from the guide on Costa Rica's SINAC website.

 (Sinac is Costa Rica's government agency that manages all the national parks.
 You can get tickets to all parks on-line here.
 Check your tours to see which tickets are or are not included.)